SHSMJ200/Bargh_ML/tasks.md

 * try/ except
 * Loggers
 *
-* We delete data that doesn't have "SCADAF" temp in cleaning
 * We delete row that have even just one null value
 * sys.path.insert add redundant element to list
 *